 The goal of the program is to provide professional career development resources throughout the career lifecycle.
-Per OPNAVINST 1900.2 (Series) and Veterans Opportunity to Work (VOW) to Hire Heroes Act of 2011, every Sailor is eligible for and will have full access to transition services and must meet Career Readiness Standards prior to separation.
+Per OPNAVINST 1900.2 (Series) and Veterans Opportunity to Work (VOW) to Hire Heroes Act of 2011, every service member is eligible for and will have full access to transition services and must meet Career Readiness Standards (CRS) prior to separation.

 - Pre-separation Counseling (DD Form 2648, 2648-1)

 - Individual Transition Plan (ITP) Forms: